wp-plugins/si-contact-form/readme.txt

 Yes.
 To use a translated version, you need to obtain or make the language file for it.
 At this point it would be useful to read [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") from the Codex.
 You will need an .mo file for SI CAPTCHA that corresponds with the "WPLANG" setting in your wp-config.php file.
 Translations are listed below -- if a translation for your language is available, all you need to do is place it in the `/wp-content/plugins/si-captcha-for-wordpress` directory of your WordPress installation.
 If one is not available, and you also speak good English, please consider doing a translation yourself (see the next question).

+= Are the CAPTCHA audio files available in other languages? =

+Portuguese_brazil (pt_BR) audio files are available.
+Wait until after you install the plugin.
+Download the audio files:
+[Portuguese_brazil (pt_BR) audio files download](http://www.642weather/scripts/captcha-secureimage-pt_BR.zip) and follow instructions in the Readme.txt inside the zip file.

 The following translations are included in the download zip file:

 * Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
 * French (fr_FR) - Translated by [Pierre Sudarovich](http://pierre.sudarovich.free.fr/)
 * Norwegian (nb_NO) - Translated by [Roger Sylte](http://www.taekwon-do.org/)
+* Portuguese_brazil (pt_BR) - Translated by [Newton Dan Faoro]
 * Turkish (tr_TR) - Translated by [Volkan](http://www.kirpininyeri.com/)

 = Can I provide a translation? =